yaya2devops/terraform-beginner-bootcamp-2023/journal/week0.md

 - AWS credentials properly configured, either through environment variables or AWS configuration files (`~/.aws/credentials` and `~/.aws/config`).

 We made both of these in previous branches.
 Double check.

-## Create an S3 Bucket with Terraform
-First of all, the naming conventions between CloudFormation  and Terraform  resources may occasionally align, but this alignment is not always guaranteed.
-Double-check.

 ### Searching for S3 in Terraform Registry